-If your PCP or another Provider is disenrolled from our Network for reasons not related to quality of care or Fraud, or if the PCP or Provider is no longer in practice, we'll make every effort to tell you at least 30 calendar days before the disenrollment.
+If your PCP or another Provider is disenrolled from our Network for reasons not related to quality of care or Fraud, or if the PCP or Provider is no longer in practice, we'll make every effort to tell you at least 30 days before the disenrollment.
 Whenever possible, we may be able to continue to cover some of your health care services under our Continuity of Care policy, on the condition that any of the following situations apply to you.
-If you qualify, you must call us at 888.257.1985 and tell us that you want to keep seeing this Provider.
+If you qualify, you must call us at 888-257-1985 and tell us that you want to keep seeing this Provider.

-- If the Provider is your current pregnancy care Provider, you will be able to keep seeing him or her through delivery and your first follow-up checkup. - If your Provider, including a PCP, is actively treating a chronic or acute medical condition (with a treatment like dialysis, home health services, chemotherapy and/or radiation), including previously authorized services or Covered Services, you may be able to keep seeing him or her through the current period of active treatment or for up to 90 calendar days (whichever period is less) after we tell you he or she is no longer part of our Network. - If the Provider is your PCP, you may be able to keep seeing him or her for up to 31 calendar days after the PCP is disenrolled. - If you are terminally ill or have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may be able to keep seeing your Provider for at least 30 days.
+- If you are pregnant, you may continue to see your current pregnancy care Provider through delivery, for immediate post-partum care, and for follow-up appointments within the first six weeks of delivery. - If you are receiving outpatient medical care for a chronic or acute medical condition (with a treatment like dialysis, home health services, chemotherapy and/or radiation), including previously authorized services or Covered Services, you may continue to see your Provider through the current period of active treatment or for up to 90 days after we tell you he or she is no longer part of our Network (whichever period is less). - You may continue to see your PCP for up to 30 days after the PCP is disenrolled. - If you are terminally ill or have significant health care needs or a complex medical condition, including serious or persistent mental illness, you may continue to see your Provider for at least 30 days.

-We will allow you to get continued treatment by an Out-of-network Provider only if the Provider agrees to our terms related to payment, quality, Referrals, and other policies and procedures.
+We allow you to get continued treatment by an Out-of-network Provider only if the Provider agrees to our terms related to payment, quality, Referrals, and other policies and procedures.